-A primary metal-semiconductor interface can create a potential energy barrier to the efficient flow of electrons, depending on the electronic properties of the two materials.
-It is vital to make a careful choice of contact material and the process to deposit material onto the semiconductor.
-The design considerations are more complicated for optoelectronic components such as light-emitting diodes (LEDs), photodetectors, and solar cells.
+Depending on the electronic properties of the two materials, a primary metal-semiconductor interface can create a potential energy barrier to the efficient flow of electrons.
+It is critical to carefully select the contact material and the process for depositing material onto the semiconductor.
+Design considerations for optoelectronic components such as light-emitting diodes (LEDs), photodetectors, and solar cells are more complex.
 These devices require a transparent contact material to allow light in or out.
-Now, researchers have presented an overview of the process to stop damage occurring on devices during the creation of transparent electrodes, particularly for a technique known as sputtering.
+Researchers have now presented an overview of preventing device damage during the creation of transparent electrodes, specifically sputtering.

-The sputtering process works by placing the target semiconductor into a vacuum chamber and surrounding it in plasma.
-When an electric field forms between the target and the cathode made of the material to be sputtered, the fast-moving plasma ions transfer atoms/molecules from one to the other.
+The target semiconductor is placed in a vacuum chamber and surrounded by plasma during the sputtering process.
+When an electric field is formed between the target and the cathode made of the sputtered material, fast-moving plasma ions transfer atoms/molecules from one to the other.

-This technique for transparent electrodes is beneficial for creating low resistivity and high transparency thin films of transparent conductive oxides (TCO), such as indium tin oxide (ITO).
+This transparent electrode technique is useful for producing thin films of transparent conductive oxides (TCO) with low resistivity and high transparency, such as indium tin oxide (ITO).